 Georg Weber began his career at the European Patent Office (EPO) as an examiner in the technical field of food chemistry, pharmaceuticals and cosmetics but also agriculture, mining and general process engineering.
 In 2003 he became director of a department for biomedical engineering.
 Since 2005 has been a director in the ICT field and followed the patent filing trends in this strong growing area over more than one decade.

 K R Sanjiv is the Chief Technology Officer and Senior Vice President of Wipro's global IT Business.
 Sanjiv leads the company’s technology vision and strategy.
 As a senior industry leader, he has been a major influencer of how Wipro assesses and uses emerging technologies to incubate ideas that create new business models for global clients.
 His responsibilities include nurturing the organization’s ecosystem for innovation and IP creation, fostering industry and academic alliances, driving architectural standards and defining governance models.
 Sanjiv joined Wipro in 1989 and served as the Global Head of Analytics & Information Management for several years, carrying a P&L responsibility, before taking on the role of CTO.
 His experience includes consulting, application and technology development across multiple industries.
 Sanjiv is a member of a variety of industry forums and is also a regular speaker at CxO summits, industry and academic conferences where his views, particularly on Business Technology, are closely followed.
 Sanjiv holds a bachelor's degree from the Birla Institute of Technology and Science (BITS), Pilani, India.

-Registrations are open now
+Registrations are closed!!!

-Welcome addresses and keynote speech
+Welcome addresses and keynote speech by Dr Debhasish Dutta

 Panel discussion on the Role of IPRs in emerging technologies (IoT, Cloud, Big Data Analytics, Block chain)